 Our first try at using a small grocery budget at ALDI was definitely a learning experience.
-In the usual 4 Hats and Frugal fashion, we’re sharing what we learned, good and bad, with you.
+In the usual 4 Hats and Frugal fashion, we’re sharing what we learned, and how to grocery shop for the month like a pro.

 Spoiler alert: we LOVED once a month grocery shopping at ALDI!